Factbox: Venezuelan President Hugo Chavez

 * Opponents accuse him of repressing critics, squandering record oil revenues and scaring away investors by seizing assets ranging from shops and farms to multibillion-dollar refinery projects run by foreign energy companies.

 * Chavez has a deliberately populist style, using colorful and strong language that draws on the macho culture of the “llanos” of his youth, and the barracks of his military career.
-Like Fidel Castro, he is known for long-winded televised speeches that often drag on late into the night.
-Last year he broke his own record by speaking for nearly 10 hours.
-Since his latest surgery in Cuba, however, Chavez has had trouble talking.
+Like Fidel Castro, he is well known for long-winded televised speeches that often drag on late into the night.
+This year, he broke his own record by speaking for nearly 10 hours.

-* Chavez announced in mid-2011 that he was being treated for cancer and has had four operations in Cuba since then.
-He has wrongly declared himself cured twice.
+* Chavez announced in mid-2011 that he was being treated for cancer.
+He had three operations in Cuba, where two malignant tumors were removed, but declared himself completely cured in July, just before the campaign’s final stage.
+Doctors say at least two years must pass without a recurrence before a cancer patient can be given a clean bill of health.

-* Chavez won re-election in October last year with 55 percent of the vote but was unable to be sworn in for his new six-year term beginning on January 10.
-Venezuela’s Supreme Court ruled that he remained president, even from hospital.
+* Chavez won re-election in October with 55 percent of the vote, and is to start a new six-year term on January 10.

-* He flew back to Venezuela on Monday and went straight to a military hospital for continued treatment.